University of British Columbia

 Visiting dates: September 2018 – August, 2019

-Huyu Jiang is a PhD candidate from Wuhan University, currently a visiting student at Berkeley.
+Huyu JIANG is a Ph.D. candidate from Wuhan University, currently a visiting student at the University of California, Berkeley.
 His research looks at the social and religious landscape of North China in the Early Medieval Period.
-He has conducted fieldwork in North China, especially in Huixian and Wuxiang where he examined Buddhist inscriptions for completing his doctoral dissertation entitled “Society and Buddhism in the southern part of Mt.
+He has conducted several fieldworks in North China, especially in Huixian and Wuxiang where he examined Buddhist inscriptions for completing his doctoral dissertation entitled “Society and Buddhism in the southern part of Mt.
 Taihang in the Early Medieval China”.
 Huyu also presented three papers to the Winter/Summer Program on Buddhism and AAS.
 They examine the Chinese inscription on Buddhist statues as well as the Buddhist local landscape.

 Yale University